Slang and Mental Health Language: How Gen Z Communicates About Well-Being

 Mental Health Professionals and Slang: Bridging the Gap

-Our research reveals gaps between mental health professionals and Gen Z slang:
+There are significant gaps between mental health professionals and Gen Z slang β and closing those gaps improves clinical outcomes.

 The Communication Gap

-The problem: Mental health professionals often don't understand Gen Z mental health slang.
+The problem: Mental health professionals often do not understand Gen Z mental health slang.

-- 67% reported not understanding Gen Z mental health slang
+- About two-thirds reported not understanding Gen Z mental health slang

-- 38% actively worked to learn Gen Z slang
+- Over a third actively worked to learn Gen Z slang

 The Adaptation Challenge